aaron-wang/rcube-scan/README.md

 ### Tips:

-These are not exhaustive lists.
+These are not exhaustive lists, and are completely optional!

 #### DO:

 - Use an external webcam if possible
   - Certain integrated webcams for laptops are too low quality or "dull" the color vibrancy
 - Be in a well-lit room
-- Remove any objects with prominent squares with solid color (in the background)
-  - If circle-center cube scanning, avoid circles in the background too
-- Avoid checkerboard pattern rooms :slightly_smiling_face:

 #### DON'T:

 - **Have an invalid (unsolvable) cube state!**

   - This occurs commonly if you've ever
     - physically switched stickers
     - physically twisted corners or flipped edges
     - taken apart a cube and reassembled it into a non-solved state
   - This will cause you to consistently get errors telling you to rescan

 - Have excessive lighting (directly onto the cube)
   - For glossy stickers, this reflects white light.
-- Have poor lighting

 - Obstruct cube face with objects or fingers

-- Use sticker-less or borderless cubes
+- Use sticker-less or borderless Rubik's cubes
   - If squares of the same color are bordering each other, this registers as one quadrilateral or concave polygon

-- Use cubes with black stickers replacing white stickers
+- Use Rubik's cubes with black stickers instead of white stickers

 - Use non-3x3 Rubik's cubes

-- Scan two cubes at the same time
+- Scan two different cubes at the same time